Kharouk/coding-blog/about.md

 ---

 <div style="float:left;width:430px;">
 Welcome to my blog website!
-I recently graduated from <a src="https://www.makers.tech">Makers</a> and became a professional software developer.
+I graduated from the bootcamp  <a src="https://www.makers.tech">Makers</a>, and am currently working as a full stack developer at MVF Global.

 <br><br>
 My aspirations include helping others.
 Either by teaching or contributing to a cause, I look forward to using my newly found skills to make the world a better place.